nooskuyh/easy-pdf-table-of-contents/README.md

 ## Usage

 ```
-python main.py input_pdf bookmarks_file out_pdf (offset)
+python main.py input.pdf bookmarks.txt output.pdf (offset)
 ```
-* input_pdf: Path to the source PDF file as "sample.pdf".
+* input.pdf: Path to the source PDF file as "sample.pdf".
-* bookmarks_file: Path to the formatted bookmarks text file as "sample_toc.txt".
+* bookmarks.txt: Path to the formatted bookmarks text file as "sample_toc.txt".
-* output_pdf: Path for the new PDF file with bookmarks.
+* output.pdf: Path for the new PDF file with bookmarks.
 * offset: (Optional) A number to add or subtract from all page numbers.
 For example, if the book's page '1' is the 15th page of the PDF file, you would use --offset 14.
 Defaults to 0.